-- Any untrue statement defamatory of any candidate and circulated to influence the vote of any elector. - · An imitation voting paper that has the names of candidates with any direction or indication as to the candidate a person should vote for, or in any way contains such direction or indication likely to influence the voter.
+- Any untrue statement defamatory of any candidate and circulated to influence the vote of any elector. - An imitation voting paper that has the names of candidates with any direction or indication as to the candidate a person should vote for, or in any way contains such direction or indication likely to influence the voter.

-Voting documents must not be collected from electors by candidates or their assistants.
-Each elector is required by law to post or deliver his or her own voting document to the Electoral Officer or official ballot boxes located at Christchurch City Council Civic Offices, and open libraries and service centres.
+Voting documents should not be collected from electors by candidates or their assistants.
+Each elector is required by law to post or deliver his or her own voting document to the electoral officer or official vote bins located at Christchurch City Council Te Hononga Civic Offices, open Council libraries, service centres, recreation and sport centres and other locations in the community.

-Candidates can use official titles in their campaigning material, i.e. Dr, OMNZ, CMNZ, Sir, Madam etc but these are not permitted on voting documents.
-Candidates should not display completed voting papers on any media channels as this could be construed as an offence under section 122(1)(b) of the Local Electoral Act of attempting to interfere or influence voters.
-Candidates should not display completed voting papers on social media channels or any other form of election signage or publications etc.
+Candidates can use official titles in their campaign material, i.e. Dr, OMNZ, CMNZ, Sir, Madam etc. but these are not permitted on voting documents.

+Candidates should not display completed voting papers on signage, publications or media channels, including social media, as this could be construed as an offence under section 122(1)(b) of the Local Electoral Act 2001 of attempting to interfere or influence voters.